New Zealand 3 week itinerary with a baby

 Milford Sound with a baby?

 If you are still tempted an alternative to reduce journey time is to head to Te Anau.
-You can do an overnight stay here and then do a self drive to Milford Sounds which is closer to 2 hours.
+You can do an overnight stay here and then do a self drive to Milford Sounds which is closer to two hours.
 This road does have avalanche risks during winter though.
 As we were visiting at the start of winter we decided it wasn’t worth the risk to book it.
 If you are visiting another time of year it could be worth doing a night or two here as an alternative way to see Milford Sounds.

 Where to stay in Queenstown with a baby

 As already mentioned, one of our number one tips when travelling around New Zealand with a baby is definitely to opt for Airbnbs or similar.
-We stayed in one of my favourite AirBnBs in Queenstown – Cavell Ridge Apartment.
+We stayed in one of my favourite airbnbs in Queenstown – Cavell Ridge Apartment.
 It’s got breathtaking views over Shotover River below and is really well equipped.
 Although connected to the owner’s house ( it’s on the lower level), it was very private.
 Jan, the owner, couldn’t have been more helpful either.
 Leaving a cot and toys for Jess, as well as cakes for Mummy and Daddy!

 She also provided some great recommendations for places to eat as well as eat in options (we tended to eat in most evenings).
-Pedro’s Lamb from just down the road has to be a favourite take away from the whole trip!
-You also can’t go to the Queenstown and not eat the famous Fergburger, very popular so expect a queue!
+Pedro’s Lamb from just down the road has to be a favourite takeaway from the whole trip.
+You also can’t go to the Queenstown and not eat the famous Fergburger, very popular, so expect a queue!

 5 nights in Nelson